How to Participate

 Daily practice revolves around teachings in Zen Buddhist practices — zazen (sitting meditation), chanting, walking and working.
 It is a rigorous lifestyle.
 Monks, nuns, staff and students rise early and engage themselves fully in these activities throughout the day.
 The daily life is meant to be calm yet engaged.
 Everyone practices together harmoniously as a group, yet everyone is recognized as a distinct individual.

 For people seeking a longer-term stay with the Center (residential practice), a student application form is available here.
 Please print and complete the application and mail it to Bodhi Manda Zen Center.
-The application can also be scanned and sent to the email address found on our contact page.
+The application can also be scanned and sent to email@example.com.
 A printed copy of the student application can also be mailed to you upon request.

 On Saturday mornings from 10:30am–12:30pm, the Center holds an introductory program to Zen meditation.
 The program includes several periods of zazen (sitting meditation), a Dharma talk, and lunch with the Bodhi staff.
 Sitting instruction is available for newcomers.
 There is no fee, though donations are always welcome.
 Please contact us to let us know you’ll be coming.

 ZAZENKAI: WEEKEND RETREAT